bPlugins/price-calculator/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/alert-box-block/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/price-calculator/)

 == Screenshots ==

-1. All Alerts
+1. Default
-2. Without dismissible & Text center
+2. Customize Range
+3. Customize
-3. Alert Settings
+4. Settings

 == Changelog ==

-= 1.0.2 =
-* Performance upgrade

 = 1.0.1 =
-* Update theme
+* Fix Range Style

 = 1.0.0 =
 * Initial Release